deg0nz/inwx-mailcow-dns-configurator/README.md

 The testing API is for INWX's testing instance [https://ote.inwx.de](https://ote.inwx.de), the production API is for the normal inwx.de.
 You can make an account on the OTE instance and test your configuration at first use.

+The `dns_records` object defines whether certain DNS entries should be created or not.

 Edit config.json to your needs:

 ``` json